 In June 2011, Iran told the IAEA that it was planning to produce medium-enriched uranium, which has a 20% concentration of U-235, at Fordo.

-Iran said the enriched uranium would be used as fuel the Tehran Research Reactor, which makes medical isotopes.
+Iran said the enriched uranium would be used as fuel the Tehran Research Reactor.
 But uranium with a concentration of 20% can also be further enriched to 90%, or "weapons-grade".

 Under the November 2013 interim nuclear deal, production of medium-enriched uranium ceased at Fordo, and Iran turned its stockpile into forms that were less of a proliferation risk.